davidhamann/log2http/README.md

   min_lines: 2
 ```

-- `logfile` specifies the file to watch.
+- `logfile` specifies the file to watch
 - `endpoint` is the http endpoint you want to send the collected log lines to (as POST).
 Usually, this will be the url of a logging service, e.g. `http://logs-01.loggly.com/bulk/token/tag/example/`
 - `min_lines` sets the minimum of lines that must be collected until a http request is made (use this to minimize http overhead per logged event)

-# Usage
+## Usage

-Once installed you can launch log2http from your terminal:
+Once installed, you can launch log2http from your terminal:

 `log2http --config=/path/to/the/config.yml`

-Once log2http is running, create some sample events to see if they are being collected.
+When log2http is running, create some sample events to see if they are being collected.
 For example in bash:

 `for i in {1..6}; do echo "hello world" >> example.log; done`